 How to Backup your Computer Data in External Drive?

 Step 1: Open control panel -> Select option “System and Security” -> Select “Backup and Restore (Windows 7).
-(See the images for Step 1 in above method)
+(See the images for Step 1 in the above method)

 Alternatively, you can also Open Settings -> Select “Update and Security” -> Select “Backup”-> Under “Looking for an older backup?”, click on “Go to Backup and Restore (Windows 7).
-(See the images for Step 1 in above method)
+(See the images for Step 1 in the above method)

 Step 2: You will reach a window named “Backup and Restore (Windows 7)”.
 On the top left-hand corner, select the option “Create a system image”

 Step 3: You will be redirected to a new window, where you will be asked Where do you want to save the backup?
-Here, Select the option “On a hard disk” and from the drop-down menu, select your desired backup storage location.
-Once you have entered the location, click on Next button.
+Here, select the option “On a hard disk” and from the drop-down menu, select your desired backup storage location.
+Once you have entered the location, click on the Next button.

 Step 4: In this step, the system prompts you to select the drives you want to backup.
 The drives required by windows to run would be selected to default.
-Here, you can select the additional drives, you might want to include in your backup and click on Next button.
+Here, you can select the additional drives, you might want to include in your backup and click on the Next button.

 Step 5: On the next window, you can see the size, your backup could take on the hard drive, and some other details.
-After verifying the details, click on Start Backup button.
+After verifying the details, click on the Start Backup button.

 Method 3: Cloud (Internet) Backup method

 You can also backup all your essential data, in a cloud storage system.
-The greatest advantage of cloud storage system is that you can easily access your data across multiple devices.
+The greatest advantage of the cloud storage system is that you can easily access your data across multiple devices.
 The backup and recovery processes are also easy and simple.